 - When your content is ready to go in the Studio, click the Publish button as usual.

 - In the Admin, navigate to the Project folder where your Experience is located.
 Mouse over the top left menu, then hover over the icon on the far right to see the Export option.

-- Click the Export icon to start the export.
-When the export is complete, you’ll have a zipped folder with a .tar.gz extension.
+- If you export as a tar.gz file, once it’s complete you’ll have a zipped folder with a tar.gz extension.
 Inside the folder, you’ll get: